The $p$-rank stratification of the moduli space of double covers of a fixed elliptic curve: Moduli of double covers of

-In the following definitions, we will use $Q$ (resp. $R$) to denote an unramified point (resp. branch point) of the base curve.
-We will also use $q$ (resp. $r$) to denote an unramified point (resp. ramification point) of the source curve.
-In the notation from the beginning of Section \ref{section:construct_meg_stable}, $Q$ is a point lying on~$\Sigma_{\ur}$, and $R$ is a point lying on $\Sigma_{\br}$.
+In Definitions~\ref{def: clutching u} and~\ref{def: clutching r}, we use $Q$ (resp.~$R$) to denote an unbranched point (resp.~branch point) of the target curve, also called the base curve, and $q$ (resp.~$r$) to denote an unramified point (resp.~ramification point) of the source curve, also called the covering curve.
+In the notation introduced at the beginning of Section~\ref{section:construct_meg_stable}, $Q$ lies on $\Sigma_{\ub}$ and $R$ lies on $\Sigma_{\br}$.
+Moreover, in the definitions below, we describe the clutching maps on the smooth loci of $\mt_{E,g_1}$ and $\hti_{g_2}$ to simplify the exposition.
+These clutching maps can be extended to the closures by replacing the source curve~$E$ with a curve $C$ in which one component is $E$ and all other components are copies of $\mathbb{P}^1$, and by replacing the base curve $\mathbb{P}^1$ with a bubble of copies of $\mathbb{P}^1$.
+Definition~\ref{def: clutching u} deals with the clutching maps depicted in parts (a) and (b) of Figure~\ref{fig:clutching}, where the clutching point is not a ramified point of the double cover.

 \begin{definition} Given $g_1 \geq 1$, $g_2 \geq 0$, we have the following clutching map: